0xbadjuju/WheresMyImplant/README.md

 This WMI provider includes functions to execute commands, payloads, and Empire Agent to maintain a low profile on the host.

-This is the sister project to PowerProvider.
+This is related to the project PowerProvider - https://github.com/0xbadjuju/PowerProvider/

 ### Methods